Scriptception/Facet-Tag-Navigator/README.md

 - **Saved Views** – Save and restore complex tag combinations
 - **Performance Optimized** – Efficient indexing and updates for large vaults
 - **Customizable Settings** – Tune behavior to your preferences
+- **Folder Exclusion** – Exclude entire folders from indexing and results

 ---